baus/install-discourse/README.md

 At the next prompt just enter your domain name.
 In my test case this is discoursetest.org.

-TODO: This installs redis 2.4.
-Discourse explicitly states that they require Redis 2.6, but this requires installing from source.

 ### Editing configuration files

 At various points in the installation procedure, you will need to edit configuration files with a text editor.